New Technology Paradigms Often Collide With Established Behaviour Norms

 The Cycling Jacket For Those Sharing The Road With Autonomous Vehicles

-Autonomous Vehicles (AVs) are an emerging technology.
-But there are many challenges along the way.
+Autonomous Vehicles (AVs) are an emerging technology with many challenges along the way.
 The fundamental technology utilized by AVs to see and understand the world currently have many issues with correctly detecting, identifying and reacting to the objects that occupy the road.
 Cyclists represent a unique challenge for AVs.
 Light, nimble, and fast - cyclists can be hard to detect by sensors and unpredictable for the onboard analytics and machine learning algorithms.

 My research goal was to find a way to bridge the gap through the development of novel, passive or active interference / communication method that would increase the visual identification of cyclist by AV sensors and AI.
 This solution will be most effective in situations where AV systems are least effective, at night, poor weather, and high-density urban areas.
 Concept validation was accomplished with thorough tests analogous to AV sensory systems, camera sensors and object recognition algorithms.
 In addition, user interviews and ethnographic observations were conducted to provide insights into user needs and behaviours.